makerdao/governance-manual/collateral/monetalis-clydesdale.md

 A Dune dashboard displaying the status of the deal may be viewed [here](https://dune.com/SebVentures/makerdao-mip65).

+All documents related to this collateral may be seen on the forum [here](https://forum.makerdao.com/t/mip65-monetalis-clydesdale-documentation-hq/17923).

 >Page last reviewed: 2023-02-24
 >Next review due: 2024-02-24